Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

 Cava can overlap in freshness and bottle-fermented character, but serious examples often lean more toward:

-• citrus and orchard fruit
+• citrus and stone fruit

 • fennel or herbal notes